dsccommunity/SqlServerDsc/.github/ISSUE_TEMPLATE.md

 <!--
 Your feedback and support is greatly appreciated, thanks for contributing!

-Please prefix the issue title with the resource name, i.e. 'xSQLServerSetup: Short description of my issue' Please provide the following information regarding your issue (place N/A if the fields that don't apply to your issue):
+Please prefix the issue title with the resource name, i.e. 'SqlSetup: Short description of my issue' Please provide the following information regarding your issue (place N/A if the fields that don't apply to your issue):

 If you like to contribute more please feel free to read the contributing section at https://github.com/PowerShell/xSQLServer#contributing.